shaw-rohit/wdps1805/README.md

 Since we parsed the WARC records using a dedicated library, we were able to remove all the WARC related overhead from the files whilst keeping the HTML tags intact.

 ## 3) Extract Named Entities from the text
+Named entities are extracted from the payload using NLTK's ne_chunk and the resulting tree is traversed.
+The output is a list of all the named entities from the payload text.

 ## 4) Link entities to Freebase
+Entities for each word are extracted with Freebase queries.
+Each Freebase entity's tuples are then extracted from Freebase RDF with Sparql and the values of returned objects are put into sets.
+The best entity is then chosen as the one that has highest connectiveness with some other entity from the context.

 ## RUNNING THE SOLUTION